TL;DR

 The Fragility of Income

 Your ability to earn an income is your most valuable asset.
 Yet, it is often the most unprotected.
-According to the Office for National Statistics (ONS), an estimated 185.6 million working days were lost because of sickness or injury in the UK in 2022—the highest level since records began.
+According to recent figures from the Office for National Statistics (ONS), well over 180 million working days are lost each year due to sickness or injury, with recent years hitting record highs.

 For many, the state's safety net is far smaller than they imagine.
 Statutory Sick Pay (SSP) provides a minimal weekly amount for up to 28 weeks.
 Could your household survive on that?
 For the millions of self-employed individuals in the UK, the answer is even starker: if you don't work, you don't get paid.
 There is no SSP.